facebook/react-native-website/docs/fabric-native-components-ios.md

 #### Add WebKit framework

 :::note
 This step is only required because we are creating a Web view.
-Web components on iOS needs to be linked againt the WebKit framework provided by Apple.
+Web components on iOS needs to be linked against the WebKit framework provided by Apple.
 If your component doesn't need to access web-specific features, you can skip this step.
 :::

 A web view requires access to some features that Apple provides through one of the frameworks shipped with Xcode and the devices: WebKit.